eclipse-xfsc/smartdeployment/Easy Stack Builder (ESB)/TSA/README.md

 # TSA

-An automated Trust Services Agent workspace that deploys a TSA instance to a Kubernetes cluster while reusing shared services from an existing OCMW stack.
+An automated Trust Services Agent workspace that deploys a TSA instance to a Kubernetes cluster while reusing shared services from an existing OCM stack.

 ---